-Lake Creek Falls is a popular summer destination features a multitude of small cascading waterfalls and a unique sliding rock.
+Lake Creek Falls is a popular summer destination that features a multitude of small cascading waterfalls and a unique sliding rock.
 Located roughly half a mile downstream from the outlet of Triangle Lake, this site is popular on a hot summer day.
 Because of its popularity and limited parking, it can be difficult to find a space to park your car.

 Bring river tubes to enjoy the natural water slides.

 The alcohol ban is now in effect for the Lower Lake Creek Falls Recreation Area.

-In the fall and winter time, salmon and steelhead migrate upstream to spawn that makes this location great for wildlife watching.
+In the fall and wintertime, salmon and steelhead migrate upstream to spawn which makes this location great for wildlife watching.

 Respect this place and leave no trace behind.

 - Swimming in the swift, shallow water near the falls can be extremely risky.

 - Cliff jumping, sliding, and slippery rocks are associated with risks, please use caution and make safe decisions.